catapillie/mer-proto/README.md

 The type of a data structure initialization is written as the name of data structure itself.
 So, in the example above, we have types `Vec3D` and `Person` for variables `position` and `myself` respectively.

-Note how field initializations can be crammed together in a single line, by separating them by a comma.
+Note how field initializations can be put together on a single line, by separating them by a comma.
 Commas only separate fields if they are on the same line; there should not be a comma at the end of a line on which a field is initialized.

 When initializing a data structure, all fields must be specified.
 Missing or non-existing fields are reported as an error by the compiler.
 The ordre in which fields are specified does not matter